 Often a little description of the process can add value to an item – such as saying that the wool in your hats is hand spun, or clarifying it was knitted by hand not machine.

-When customers are searching for handmade and wanting to avoid mass-produced items, it can certainly help you to give a little information about your creation of the item, to reassure and capture the customer’s interest a little more.
+When customers are searching for handmade and wanting to avoid mass-produced items, it can certainly help you to give some details of your creation of the item, to reassure and capture the customer’s interest a little more.

 - “I made my original sketches whilst braving the cold wind of the Lake District, then scurried back to my warm studio to paint the finished piece.“

-- “All my bead necklaces are double knotted so in the unlikely event that the strong thread were to break then you would not lose all the beads.”
+- “All my bead necklaces are double knotted, so in the unlikely event that the strong thread were to break, you would not lose all the beads.”

-- “Every batch of Yummy Muffins is baked in my cozy Cotswold’s kitchen and is personally tested at every step to ensure maximum yumminess!”
+- “Every batch of Yummy Muffins is baked in my cosy Cotswold’s kitchen and is personally tested at every step to ensure maximum yumminess!”

 Any warnings

-If you are selling anything that could be considered a toy, but is not really safe for children, such as a doll for an adult collector, or a miniature, then make sure you clearly say this in your listing.
+If you are selling anything that could be considered a toy, but is not really safe for children, such as a doll for an adult collector, or a miniature, then make sure you are very clear about this in your listing.

 - “My beautiful dolls are intended for adult collectors only.
 Please do not give this item to children.”